-- Manage Dates: Update all or several start and/or end dates across your entire course site.
+- Manage Dates: Update all or several start and/or end dates across entire courses.

-- Navigation Bar: Create a custom navigation bar for your course site.
+- Navigation Bar: Create a custom navigation bar for a course.

-- Notifications: Set up how and when you receive notifications from D2L.
+- Notifications: Set up notification preferences in D2L.

-- Profile: Change your profile settings to share contact and personal information.
+- Profile: Change profile settings to share contact and personal information.

 - Rubrics: Set up a Likert-type scale for assessing assignments submitted to a Submission folder.

-- Self Assessments: Create ungraded quizzes that students can take to monitor their progress in your course.
+- Self Assessments: Create ungraded quizzes that students can take to monitor their progress.

-- Student View: View your course site as students will see it.
+- Student View: View a course site as students will see it.

-- Surveys: Create surveys that you can administer to students enrolled in your course.
+- Surveys: Create surveys for students enrolled in a course.